codex-router/codex.jenkins/README.md

 - **Codex CLI Download Password**: Password for authenticated download URL (optional)
 - **Config Path**: Path to Codex configuration file (default: "~/.codex/config.toml")
 - **Default Model**: Default model to use for analysis (default: "kimi-k2")
+  - Use the "Update Model List" button to fetch available models from Codex CLI
+  - Model list is cached for 5 minutes to improve performance
 - **Timeout**: Default timeout for analysis operations in seconds (default: 120)
 - **Enable MCP Servers**: Enable Model Context Protocol servers for enhanced analysis capabilities
 - **MCP Servers**: Select MCP servers from those configured in ~/.codex/config.toml (only shown when 'Enable MCP Servers' is checked)